DannyBoyNYC/5-D3-bar-chart/readme.md

 Draw a label over each bar, showing the number of points within that bin.

-We can keep our chart clean by only adding labels to bins with any relevant days — having 0s in empty spaces is unhelpful visual clutter.
+We can keep our chart clean by only adding labels to bins with any relevant days — having 0s in empty spaces is visual clutter.
 We can identify which bins have no data by their lack of a bar, no need to call it out with a label.

 d3 selections have a `.filter()` method that acts the same way the native Array method does. `.filter()` accepts one parameter: a function that accepts one data point and returns a value.
-Any items in our dataset who return a falsey value will be removed.
+Any items in our dataset that return a falsey value will be removed.

 > By "falsey", we're referring to any value that evaluates to false.
 This includes values other than false, such as `0, null, undefined, "", and NaN`.
 Bear in mind that empty arrays `[]` and object `{}` evaluate to truthy.
 If you're curious, [read more here](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).